Caring for our environment

 As we pursue our vision to be one of the top five airlines in the world, WestJet is committed to growing responsibly and ensuring that we are an environmentally sustainable airline.
 We recognize that as our operations grow, inevitably, so does our environmental footprint.
 For a complete overview of our commitment to people and the environment, please read our latest Corporate Social Responsibility (CSR) report.

-Our commitment to a greenhouse gas policy
+Our commitment to mitigating greenhouse gas emissions

 We are a North American leader in the use of blended winglet technology.
-In 2003, we began installing winglets – wing-tip extensions that reduce fuel consumption by up to 2.7 per cent per flight on our 737 700-and 800-series aircraft.
-In 2004, we completed retrofitting all 700-series aircraft.
-Since then, all of our new 700- and 800-series aircraft arrive preconfigured with winglets.
+In 2003, we began installing winglets – wing-tip extensions that reduce fuel consumption by up to 2.7 per cent per flight on our 737 700 and 800-series aircraft.
+In 2004, we completed retrofitting all 700 series aircraft.
+Since then, all of our new 700 and 800 series aircraft arrive preconfigured with winglets.